 Communicating your strategic plan is terribly important to strategy implementation.

 It is a process most companies ignore or dramatically underestimate to their strategy’s demise.
 The traditional way of communicating the organization’s strategy has been to present it to its people.
 But strategy presentations don’t work.

 Instead, you should expose your strategy to your people.
-Allow them to access it at will and they will engage with it, challenge it productively and ultimately improve it.
-If your employees don’t regularly engage with the company’s strategy, it’s unlikely they’ll execute it and focus on what matters most.
+Allow them to access it on demand and they will engage with it, challenge it productively and ultimately improve it.
+If your employees don’t regularly engage with the company’s strategy, they won't execute it or focus on what matters most.